AigangNetwork/aigang-docs/source/platform/data.rst

 Data set state:
 ^^^^^^^^^^^^^^^^

-* Waiting for approval - data set is currently under review by administrators .. image:: ../img/waitingForApproval.png
+* Waiting for approval - data set is currently under review by administrators
-* Public - data set is visible for all platform visitors .. image:: ../img/publicAvailibe.png
+* Public - data set is visible for all platform visitors
-* Private - data set is visible for registered users only .. image:: ../img/publicAvailibe.png
+* Private - data set is visible for registered users only
 * Closed - data set is no longer relevant.
-No edit or new models submission allowed .. image:: ../img/closed.png
+No edit or new models submission allowed

 Data set example
 ^^^^^^^^^^^^^^^^